a-sit-plus/wallet-issuing-backend/README.md

 RewriteRule ^openid-configuration/(.*)$ /$1/.well-known/openid-configuration [L]
 ```

-### ID Austria
+### Data Source

-To use the issuing process, clients need to authenticate using ID Austria first, see configuration below:
+To actually load data during the issuing process, clients need to authenticate at this service.
+This can happen with the pre-defined `user` and `password` (see `WebSecurityConfig.kt`), by using an OpenID provider, or by authenticating with an EU PID.
+All those options are available at `/login`.

+You may configure any OpenID provider using the [Spring Boot configuration](https://spring.io/guides/tutorials/spring-boot-oauth2), for example [ID Austria](https://www.id-austria.gv.at/de/developer/anbinden/anbindung-mit-openid-connect):

 ```yaml
 spring: